 Support Service Providers include agencies or individuals who can provide:

-- services that assist in job preparation skilling or job placement for people seeking employment;
+- services that assist in job preparation skilling or job placement for rehabilitation clients seeking employment;

-This is not an exclusive list but indicative of the types of service that can assist in the overall rehabilitation process.
+This is not an exclusive list but indicative of the types of services that can assist clients to reach their rehabilitation goals.